Yo-Yo Ma let his cello do the talking.

 “I’ve been playing the cello now for over 58 years,” he said.
 “Bach has been my musical companion for all of them.
 Bach has taught me to constantly re-explore my edges and then report back to the center.
 Bach has taught me to balance analytic and emotional thinking. … Bach has taught me to think of my work as a building block so others can build.”

-Building upon that foundation is cultural learning — a search for truth, fueled by trust, “a search that denies the arrogance of servitude and a search that recognizes our shared humanity,” Ma said.
+Building upon that foundation is cultural learning — a search for truth, fueled by trust, “a search that denies the arrogance of certitude and a search that recognizes our shared humanity,” Ma said.
 Culture doesn’t ask for perfection, he said; it asks for trust, love and understanding.

 When thinking about his responsibility as a musician, Ma reflects on the words of Pablo Casals, which he paraphrased: “I am a human being first, a musician second, a cellist third.”